pinting/TalkJS/README.md

 # TalkJS

 TalkJS is a P2P data transfer helper library: it relies on the WebRTC protocol.
-Its main goal is to communicate without a central point: so it is not just fast, but secure and it can reduce server usage.
+Its main goal is communication without a central point: so it is not just fast, but secure and it can reduce server usage.
 It can serve many purposes: starting from games, to chat services.
 All can be done with a single library.
 It is fast to learn and easy to use.

-## Usage
+## Build

 `npm install`: Install dependencies